The Rooted Space

 What followed was not a quick fix, but a return.

-Through nervous system work, somatic healing, and a slow reclamation of my rhythm, I began unlearning the idea that I had to earn my worth.
+Through nervous system care, somatic healing, and a slow reclamation of my rhythm, I began unlearning the idea that I had to earn my worth.
 I began listening inward instead of hustling outward.
 I started asking:

 What if success didn’t mean striving?